Paygate/PayWeb_WordPress_Standalone/README.md

 ## Installation

 1. **Download the Plugin**
     - Visit the [releases page](https://github.com/Paygate/PayWeb_WordPress_Standalone/releases) and download the latest release (currently v1.0.3).
-Unzip the downloaded file.

 2. **Install the Plugin**
     - Log in to your WordPress Admin panel.